 We understand that gadgets are already part of everyday life, and it’s impractical to stop using them altogether.
 Fortunately, there are other ways to protect your eyes from blue light’s harmful effects, such as following the 20-20-20 rule.
 Every time you spend 20 minutes on your digital device, look 20 feet away for at least 20 seconds.
 Your eye care specialist may also prescribe computer eyeglasses designed to block blue rays from entering your eyes.

 For more information about digital eye strain, call us today at one of our locations.
 You may also complete our form to request an appointment.
-We see patients in Alexandria, Arlington, Falls Church and Reston VA.
+We see patients in Alexandria, Crystal City, Clarendon, Falls Church and Reston VA.